 Under-30s are to be offered an alternative Covid jab to the AstraZeneca vaccine due to mounting evidence linking it to rare blood clots, the UK’s vaccine advisory body says.

-A review by the drugs regulator MHRA found by the end of March 79 people in the UK suffered rare blood clots after vaccination – 19 of whom died.
+A review by the drugs regulator MHRA found that, by the end of March 2020, 79 people in the UK suffered rare blood clots after vaccination – 19 of whom died.